PANGeA Early Career Fellowships

 - Travel insurance

-- Accommodation in Stellenbosch for one person for eight weeks (June-July)
+- Accommodation in Stellenbosch for one person for eight weeks (June-July).
+Two fellows will share a two-bedroom apartment with communal living space and bathroom

-- A monthly stipend to cover living expenses in Stellenbosch (two months)
+- A weekly stipend to cover living expenses in Stellenbosch for eight weeks

 - Training and skill development courses